AHL Playing Rules and Regulations (Whitby Adult Hockey League)

 Registration Team/Individual

-The roster and registration process is set for each team based on the number of player.
+• The roster and registration process is set for each team based on the number of players.

-All players must register individually for with their team.
+• All players must register individually for their team using a link obtained from Team Captain.

 Team Roster

-All team rosters must be completed in full, and registered in the league by the first week of the season.
+• All team rosters must be completed in full and be registered in the league by the first week of the season.

-Players cannot be added to final after the closing date and no changes will be permitted after;
+• Players cannot be added to team roster after the closing date and no changes will be permitted after.

 Alcohol/Drug Policy